SkySingh04/Haalsamachar-app/README.md

 - graphQL server using gqlgen , rest server using gin mongo, docker, kubernetes ,  nextjs  ssr.
 - Write about CI/CD
+- add docs about how to start the kubernetes clustrer

 Tech: GO : gin and gqlgen
 Docker and kubernetes